Alemu2502/reactjs-portfolio/README.md

 This project is a personal portfolio built with React.js, showcasing my skills, projects, and experience.
 The portfolio features a CI/CD pipeline for seamless deployment and updates.

-### Features
+# Features

-1. Responsive Design: Adapts to different screen sizes for an optimal viewing experience on any device.
+# 1. Responsive Design:
+Adapts to different screen sizes for an optimal viewing experience on any device.
-2. Interactive Project Showcases: Highlight projects with detailed descriptions and visual elements.
+# 2. Interactive Project Showcases:
+Highlight projects with detailed descriptions and visual elements.
-3. Contact Form Integration: Enables visitors to get in touch easily.
+# 3. Contact Form Integration:
+Enables visitors to get in touch easily.
-4. Smooth Navigation and Transitions: Provides a seamless user experience.
+# 4. Smooth Navigation and Transitions:
+ Provides a seamless user experience.
-5. Automated CI/CD Pipeline: Ensures continuous integration and deployment of updates.
+# 5. Automated CI/CD Pipeline:
+ Ensures continuous integration and deployment of updates.

 ### Technologies Used

-1. Frontend: React.js, HTML, CSS, JavaScript
+1. Frontend: React.js, HTML, CSS, JavaScript, Vite
 2. CI/CD: GitHub Actions
 3. Deployment: Netlify(The frontend of this project is deployed using Netlify.
 If you haven't created a Netlify account yet, you can sign up for free [here](https://app.netlify.com/signup))